Mark and grade

 This field allows to state is the paper has been printed or not (sixth column in the image above).

-The way the special fields are stored in the libraries can be set in Options → Preferences → Entry Table.
+The way the special fields are stored in the libraries can be set in File → Preferences → Entry Table.

 2 modes of storage are available: